Brundage Lab Launches at UW–Madison School of Veterinary Medicine

 Resources

-We are excited to share that the Brundage Lab will be launching at the University of Wisconsin–Madison School of Veterinary Medicine this fall!
-As part of the Department of Surgery, our lab is an interdisciplinary team with specific interests in developing agentic, generative, and multimodal artificial intelligence tools to support the diagnosis and prognosis of disease systems in both veterinary and human medicine.
-Our goal is to leverage a foundation of biomedical informatics and our experience in broad health information systems and electronic health data to better understand how to combine and integrate veterinary and human EHR and information systems to support One Health.
+The Brundage Lab is an interdisciplinary research group at the University of Wisconsin–Madison School of Veterinary Medicine.
+As part of the Department of Surgery, our team focuses on developing safety-aligned, agentic, and multimodal artificial intelligence tools to support the diagnosis and prognosis of disease systems in both veterinary and human medicine.
+Our goal is to leverage a foundation of biomedical informatics and our experience in broad health information systems to integrate veterinary and human EHR data, advancing the One Health mission.

 So, how do clinicians interact with emerging artificial intelligence systems?
 What does “Agentic AI” mean in medicine when the AI cannot be held liable?
-How are clinicians trained to use these tools as part of their education as well as their practice?
-How do we utilize emerging technology to train the next generation of clinicians?
-The Brundage Lab looks to explore the interaction of these intelligent systems with clinicians in order to understand the limitations of the augmented clinician.
-We also believe that clinical AI is not limited to physicians and veterinarians but should also be used to elevate ancillary care staff working in resource-limited settings.
+The Brundage Lab explores the interaction of these intelligent systems with clinicians to understand the limitations of the augmented practitioner.
+We are also actively developing practical, applied AI curricula to train the next generation of veterinarians to utilize these tools effectively.
+Furthermore, we believe that clinical AI is not limited to specialized centers but should elevate ancillary care staff working in resource-limited settings.

 The Brundage Lab believes in researching all aspects of AI in practice.
 Advancing AI isn’t just about better algorithms—it also requires an ecosystem built on data, standards, and continuous evaluation.
 Beyond model development, we must also explore how to access and deliver high-quality multimodal data, and how that data is curated and annotated with domain expertise.
 Can we identify new, scalable labeling strategies?
 How do we ensure that patient data is de-identified, private, and secure?
 How do we enrich and refine models through post-processing?
 Do we need new, robust, representative, and reproducible evaluation metrics?
 What about new benchmarks specifically for veterinary medicine and One Health?
 Finally, how do we integrate and deploy AI in real-world applications?